LeonWilzer/Godot-Test-FPS/README.md

 The licensing for assets and other files is still pending as it is planned to replace the assets provided by the Godot tutorial with custom-made ones.
 So please refer to the official Godot FPS tutorial for more information about the used assets. https://docs.godotengine.org/en/3.1/tutorials/3d/fps_tutorial/part_one.html

-**Contact:** leon.wilzer@protonmail.com, if you believe that your property is being misused here.
+**Contact:** godot@wilzer.xyz, if you believe that your property is being misused here.

 ## How to play
 ### Stable (easy)